Tampa DUI Attorneys

 Pre-trial motions are important because if the judge decides that certain evidence cannot be used at trial then the prosecutor may decide to drop the charges completely or reduce the DUI to a less serious offense such as reckless driving.

-Should your case go to trial, pretrial motions are extremely valuable in eliminating certain irrelevant or prejudicial evidence that often increases the likelihood of a "not guilty" verdict.
+Should your case go to trial, pretrial motions are extremely valuable in eliminating certain irrelevant or prejudicial evidence.
+By excluding that evidence at trial, you can often increases the likelihood of a "not guilty" verdict.

 How much does it cost to hire the attorney for a DUI?

-We charge a flat rate of $4,500 for a first DUI charge involving either a refusal or a breath test reading.
-Recent DUI statistics show that nearly half of the breath tests in Florida involve a reading of .015 or above which comes with enhanced penalties.
+We charge a flat rate of $4,500.00 for a first DUI charge involving either a refusal or a breath test reading.
 This fee includes everything through trial.
 Under our payment plan the client must pay one half down and the other half can be paid off in 45 days after we are retained.

 - the $25 application fee for the 42 day permit so that you can continue driving while we fight the administrative suspension;